OSGeo/gdal/doc/source/development/rfc/rfc92_wkb_only_geometries.rst

 4. get the OGRGeometry from the OGRFeature
 5. asks for its WKB representation, build from the subclass members (not the original WKB of step 2.)
-6. instanciate QgsGeometry from WKB
+6. instantiate QgsGeometry from WKB

 One can see that if we were able to store the original WKB representation and get it back we could save OGRGeometry subclass object creation, destruction and